Amayoo0/amayoo0.github.io/_posts/2021-12-12-How-to-create-this-page.md

 title: How to create this page
 published: true
 ---
-Guide of how to create your web site.
 ### First steps
 First step is create your **own acount** on [GitHub](https://github.com/).
 Then visit the style you want to use and _(Remeber to do Fork of repository to help the comunity)_